CiscoDevNet/terraform-provider-intersight/website/docs/d/graphics_card.html.markdown

 * `expander_slot`:(string) The expander slot information of the card.
 * `firmware_version`:(string) The firmware version of the graphics card.
 * `gpu_id`:(string) The identifier of the graphics processor unit.
+* `is_platform_supported`:(bool) This field indicates whether the Graphics Processing Unit is supported on the server or not.
 * `is_upgraded`:(bool) This field indicates the compute status of the catalog values for the associated component or hardware.
 * `mod_time`:(string) The time when this managed object was last modified.
 * `mode`:(string) The current mode of the graphics card.